JuliaWeb/HTTP.jl/docs/src/client.md

 ### `response_stream`

 By default, the `HTTP.Response` body is returned as a `Vector{UInt8}`.
-There may be scenarios, however, where more control is desired, like downloading large files, where it's preferrable to stream the response body directly out to file or into some other `IO` object.
+There may be scenarios, however, where more control is desired, like downloading large files, where it's preferable to stream the response body directly out to file or into some other `IO` object.
 By passing a writeable `IO` object to the `response_stream` keyword argument, the response body will not be fully materialized and will be written to as it is received from the remote connection.
-Note that in the presense of request redirects and retries, multiple requests end up being made in a single call to `HTTP.request` by default (configurable via the [`redirects`](@ref) and [`retry`](@ref) keyword arguments).
+Note that in the presence of request redirects and retries, multiple requests end up being made in a single call to `HTTP.request` by default (configurable via the [`redirects`](@ref) and [`retry`](@ref) keyword arguments).
 If `response_stream` is provided and a request is redirected or retried, the `response_stream` is not written to until the *final* request is completed (either the redirect is successfully followed, or the request doesn't need to be retried, etc.).

 #### Examples